2003 Buick Lesabre Hub And Check Engine Light Codes

-2003 Buick Lesabre Check Engine Soon alone with Gas Cap Loose.
-Both have been on for about three years.
+2003 Buick Lesabre Check Engine Soon along with the Gas Cap Loose warning.
+Both lights have been on for about three years.
 We are not concerned about htat, just the growling noise in the fornt end.

 Question = My 03 Buick Lesabre is making noise.
 I thought it sounded like a wheel bearing.
 This was confirmed by a mechanic at a Firestone store.

-What I'd like to know is how do I determine which wheel it is and how difficult is it to change.
+What I'd like to know is how do I determine which wheel hub bearing it bad and how difficult is it to change one out.

-The best way to determine what front side bearing is bad is to drive at a speed where the noise is present.
+The best way to determine what front side hub bearing is bad is to drive at a speed where the noise is present.
 Then make a sort of swooping turn.
-Similar to getting off the expressway.
+Similar to getting on or off the expressway.

 Vice versa for the left side.

-Question = After fuel pump was replaced the vehicle would start right up.
-Filled the gas tank with gas and from then on needed to spray starter fluid to start the vehicle.
+After fuel pump was replaced the vehicle would start right up.
+Filled the gas tank with gas and from then on needed to spray starter fluid to start the vehicle every time.

 We have also replaced fuel filter and checked fuel pump relay and fuse.
-Any ideas?
+Any ideas what could be wrong?